Our Team

 Browne Sebright is an urbanist and planner who lives in downtown Salt Lake City.
 He is a project manager with the Salt Lake City Community Reinvestment Agency, where he works on housing development and community investment initiatives that advance affordability, neighborhood revitalization, and equitable growth.
 Browne holds a bachelor's degree from the University of Utah and a master’s degree in City and Regional Planning from Pratt Institute in Brooklyn.
 Browne has worked for various municipalities in northern Utah, including Bountiful, Park City, and Salt Lake City.
 With a background in urban planning and public policy, he focuses on connecting development opportunities with broader community goals.
 He enjoys spending time with his cat, traveling, attending live music performances, and ice skating.

-Mohith Reppale was born in India and raised throughout the Salt Lake Valley, in Taylorsville, Holliday, Sandy, Central City and Sugarhouse, since he was 7 years old.
+Mohith Reppale was born in India and raised throughout the Salt Lake Valley, in Taylorsville, Holladay, Sandy, Central City and Sugar House, since he was 7 years old.
 He went to Skyline High School in Millcreek and graduated with a bachelor's degree in Economics and Information Systems along with a Masters in Information Systems from the University of Utah.
 His movement throughout the valley has given him a unique perspective in what makes cities and neighborhoods feel vibrant and liveable.
 He is passionate about ensuring Salt Lake City provides access to housing that people can afford and want to live in.
-HE believes that data driven policy can create better communities and cities that can meet the challenges of the 21st century.
+He believes that data-driven policy can create better communities and cities that can meet the challenges of the 21st century.
 He currently lives in Downtown Salt Lake City with his fiancé.
 He enjoys reading, skiing, hiking and spending time with friends.

 Thomas Christiansen moved to what is now Millcreek at age 15, when his parents returned to their hometown after 30 years away.
 When his own family moved back to the neighborhood in 2005, his neighbors included a plumber and a mail carrier.
 Today, only doctors and Silicon Valley tech workers can afford to live there.
 He believes the Wasatch Region is strongest when people from all walks of life can afford to live in every neighborhood, as was true for much of the region’s history.
 Professionally, he is an independent management consultant who primarily works with McKinsey’s social sector practice.
 His work focuses on supporting philanthropies as they set strategic and grant-making priorities in education, economic and workforce development, and behavioral health.